vicradon/regex-validation/README.md

 3. Run the HTML file using live server

 ## Contributing
-I'm open to any contrition
+I'm open to contributions.
+Though I recently discovered that only repos with a future would get contributions 😂